The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-4-intro_to_sql/practice/README.md

 - Create a database called `marcy` by running the command `create database marcy;`
 - **NOTE** the semi-colon is important for ending the execution of this command!
 Makes sure to include it.
 - You have successfully created a database if your `psql` command line outputs `CREATE DATABASE`.
-- Next, connect to your database by running the command `\c`.
+- Next, connect to your database by running the command `\c marcy`.
 Successfully connecting to your database will output `You are now connected to database "marcy" as user "[your username]"`.

 **Exercise 4: CREATE TABLES**

-- Created a table called `projects` by running the command `create table projects(id SERIAL PRIMARY KEY, name TEXT NOT NULL, partners TEXT NOT NULL);`
+- Created a table called `projects` by running the command `CREATE TABLE projects(id SERIAL PRIMARY KEY, name TEXT NOT NULL, partners TEXT NOT NULL);`
+- You should see `CREATE TABLE` if this was successful
 - **Based on this command, what do you imagine the rows and columns of your projects table to be?**
-- To see a description of the table you just created, run the command `\d lessons`.
+- To see a description of the table you just created, run the command `\d projects`.

 **Exercise 5: BASIC QUERIES - POPULATE TABLES**